 B Level

 These are items that, had it not been for those in A Level, would be.
-You commit to only communicating regularly on these topics, maybe once a month in the newsletter rather than the weekly newsletter.
-You will make fewer videos on this because they will not get used as often.
+You commit to communicating regularly on these topics, maybe once a month in the newsletter rather than weekly.
+You will make fewer videos on this because they won’t be used as often.

 C Level

-This level means that you are committed to the topic and may do a quarterly story or project to keep this in the company’s mind.
+This level means you are committed to the topic and may do a quarterly story or project to keep it top of mind at the company.

-You still may do a few pieces that do not fit in A, B, or C, but those are more of a one-off and not committing the resources at a level to tax the budget.
-You may also have departments coming to you for help, but if they don’t fit into the plan, you may turn them away, explaining how they are not part of what the company has decided as a priority.
+You may still do a few pieces that do not fit in A, B, or C, but those are more of a one-off and not a commitment of resources at a level that would tax the budget.
+You may also have departments coming to you for help, but if they don’t fit into the plan, you may turn them away, explaining that they are not part of the company’s priorities.
 Maybe they fund that themselves.

 Possible Scenario

 Your company is rolling out a new product.
 You decide to produce a video for the company’s internal people to get everyone on board.
 In addition, you choose to use this piece in the annual, quarterly, and department meetings.
-Due to the wide use of the project and its importance, you want to be sure it is a high-impact piece.
+Given the project’s widespread use and importance, you want to ensure it is a high-impact piece.
 In addition, the production quality is essential for large screens.

-Contrast this to one of the many C Level projects that go up on your company website every week and come down after a week.
+Contrast this with one of the many C-Level projects that go up on your company website every week and come down after a week.
 Do you commit the same production level to something with a short life span?

 Gold, Silver, or Bronze

 Many companies like a certain quality of video when producing what amounts to a small Hollywood Film.
-The problem is they are making this quality all the time when the simple newscast quality we see each night on the six o’clock news would work as acceptable and perfect for communicating our message.
+The problem is they are making this quality all the time, when the simple newscast quality we see each night on the six o’clock news would be acceptable and perfect for communicating our message.

-Consider in your communications about creating levels of product and when using them for your tiered communication strategy.
+Consider in your communications about creating product levels and when to use them in your tiered communication strategy.
 For example, you may have a newscast, documentary, and Hollywood-produced videos all used in the A Level.
 However, you may only have documentary and newscast quality in the B Level.
-You may be okay with using a newscast quality or non at all for the C Level.
+You may be okay with using a newscast-quality or no newscast-quality at all for the C Level.

-Being a good steward is putting the right resources to accomplish the goal.
-Don’t overdo it, even if it is A Level.
+Being a good steward is about putting the right resources to work to accomplish the goal.
+Don’t overdo it, even if it is an A-level.

 Just because you have the money, don’t always spend it all.
 Instead, pay what you need and no more.